godotengine/godot-docs/tutorials/3d/using_transforms.rst

 .. image:: img/transforms_euler_himself.png

-This way of representing a 3D rotation has several shortcomings when used in game development (which is to be expected from a guy with a funny hat), and the idea of this document is to explain why, as well as outlining best practices for dealing with transforms when programming 3D games.
+This way of representing 3D rotations was groundbreaking at the time, but it has several shortcomings when used in game development (which is to be expected from a guy with a funny hat).
+The idea of this document is to explain why, as well as outlining best practices for dealing with transforms when programming 3D games.

 Problems of Euler Angles